d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 npx.one_hot(np.array([0, 2]), len(vocab))
 ```

-The shape of the mini-batch we sample each time is (batch size, time step).
-The `one_hot` function transforms such a mini-batch into a 3-D tensor with the last dimension equals to the vocabulary size.
+The shape of the minibatch we sample each time is (batch size, time step).
+The `one_hot` function transforms such a minibatch into a 3-D tensor with the last dimension equals to the vocabulary size.
 We often transpose the input so that we will obtain a (time step, batch size, vocabulary size) output that fits into a sequence model easier.

 ```{.python .input  n=18}
 X = np.arange(10).reshape(2, 5)